OBD-II PIDs: Service 01 PID - Monitor status since DTCs cleared

-Here are the common bit B definitions, they are test based.

-The third and fourth bytes are to be interpreted differently depending on if the engine is spark ignition (e.g. Otto or Wankel engines) or compression ignition (e.g. Diesel engines).
-In the second (B) byte, bit 3 indicates how to interpret the C and D bytes, with 0 being spark (Otto or Wankel) and 1 (set) being compression (Diesel).
+The second, third, and fourth bytes (B, C and D) give information about the availability and completeness of certain on-board tests ("OBD readiness checks").
+The third and fourth bytes are to be interpreted differently depending upon whether the engine is spark ignition (e.g. Otto or Wankel engines) or compression ignition (e.g. Diesel engines).
+In the second byte (B), bit 3 indicates the engine type and thus how to interpret bytes C and D, with 0 being spark (Otto or Wankel) and 1 (set) being compression (Diesel).
+Bits B6 to B4 and B2 to B0 are used for information about tests that not engine-type specific, and thus termed common tests.
+Note that for bits indicating test availability a bit set to 1 indicates available, whilst for bits indicating test completeness a bit set to 0 indicates complete.

+Bits from byte B representing common test indicators (those not engine-type specific) are mapped as follows:

-The bytes C and D for spark ignition monitors (e.g. Otto or Wankel engines):
+Bytes C and D are mapped as follows for spark ignition engine types (e.g. Otto or Wankel engines):

-And the bytes C and D for compression ignition monitors (Diesel engines):
+Bytes C and D are alternatively mapped as follows for compression ignition engine types (Diesel engines):

 Service 01 PID - Monitor status this drive cycle

-A request for this PID returns 4 bytes of data.